The perfect nut butter does exist. Go nuts for these delicious, low-sugar spreads.

-Nut butter: It's one of those miracle foods that tastes fabulous and also can be really healthy.
-Of course, along with all the great brands and flavors out there, the shelves are also full of jars laden with sugar, hydrogenated oils, and other undesirable ingredients.
-Here's a collection of some of our faves that are delicious and nutritious, too.
+Nut butter: It's one of those miracle foods that tastes fabulous and also can be really healthy, since it's packed with healthy fats and plenty of protein.
+Of course, along with all the great brands and flavors out there, the shelves are also full of nut butter brands that are laden with sugar, hydrogenated oils, and other undesirable ingredients.
+Here's a collection of some of our favorite nut butters that are delicious and nutritious, too.

 Barney Butter Smooth Almond Butter